bo-yang/StringEvolver/README.md

 StringEvolver
 =============

-This is a demo program of Genetic Algorithm.
+This is a demo program of Genetic Algorithm written in May, 2012.

 A string evolver is an evolutionary algorithm that tries to match a reference string from a population of random strings.
 The underlying character set of the string evolver is the alphabet from which the strings are drawn.